-HOME PRICES & DAYS ON MARKET: In March 2022, the median price of homes sold in Navajo County was $433,500, according to National Association of Realtors.
-That was up 48.5% from March 2021.
+HOME PRICES & DAYS ON MARKET: In March 2023, the median price of homes sold in Navajo County was $367,000, according to National Association of Realtors.
+That was down 15.3% from March 2022.
 The median days on market in March was 91, up from 42 in March 2022.
 As of May 2023, there were 1,481 homes listed for sale in Navajo County, up from 1,156 in May 2022.
 (Data in this section updated annually; for the most recent monthly data, visit Navajo County, AZ Real Estate Market.)

-NEW HOME CONSTRUCTION: In 2021, permits were issued for 592 new single-family homes in Navajo County, up 81.0% from 2020.
+NEW HOME CONSTRUCTION: In 2022, permits were issued for 593 new single-family homes in Navajo County, up from 592 in 2021.
 New home permits in 2022 were at their highest level on record (with records back to 1993).
 For the most recent monthly data, click here.

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Navajo County's travel industry (including business and leisure travel) generated $426.1 million in direct spending in 2021, up 30.9% following a COVID-related decline of 13.5% in 2020.
-Navajo County's travel industry supported 4,000 jobs countywide in 2021 (up 9.8% after falling 7.3% the year prior) with associated household earnings of $125 million (up 15.1% following a 0.7% drop the previous year).
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Navajo County's travel industry (including business and leisure travel) generated $452.1 million in direct spending countywide in 2022, up 6.2% from 2021 (the year 2021 saw a 30.9% increase, rebounding from a 13.5% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
+Navajo County's travel industry supported 4,300 jobs countywide in 2022 (up 7.5% from the year prior) with household earnings of $138.7 million (up 11.0% from 2021), according to the study.